TheoGoudout/scio/docs/src/user_guide/installation_compatibility.rst

 GPU Compatibility
 -----------------
 Our library is **fully compatible** and tested with CUDA devices for native use of GPU acceleration!
 Note however that features using ``faiss`` currently use CPU-bound indexes, introducing a potential GPU > CPU > GPU bottleneck.
-This may be improved in future versions ─ feel free to show your interest `here <https://github.com/ThalesGroup/scio/issues/18>`__.
+This may be improved in future versions ─ feel free to show your interest by opening a related issue.

 Supported Data Types
 --------------------